spheredev/sphere-studio/README.md

 Download
 ========

-**Sphere Studio 2.3.2** was released on February 4, 2022 and can be downloaded from this repository's Releases page:
+The latest release of Sphere Studio can be downloaded from the Releases page,
+here:

 - https://github.com/spheredev/sphere-studio/releases